drvigneshwari/SG_AIMLPros-MOST/README.md

 # Value behind this project

 This project is the implementation of advanced Machine learning techiques which can create a great impact in the life of farmers and all the life existense in this world.
-The primary utilization of this project may greatly impact in the <b>domain of agriculture.<b>
+The primary utilization of this project may greatly impact in the <b>domain of agriculture.</b>

 According to the research by Kihoro, J., Bosco, N.J., Murage, H. et al. SpringerPlus (2013) [2: 308. https://doi.org/10.1186/2193-1801-2-308], Investigating the impact of rice blast disease on the livelihood of the local farmers in greater Mwea region of Kenyamers, conveyed that <b>rice blast disease is the most destructive disease compared to other diseases the farmers mentioned that it is possible to harvest nothing when affected by the disease. </b>